 Majors must enroll in partial credit music lessons for at least two semesters.

 Three routes provide the opportunity for honors or highest honors consideration in the Music major:

-- Composition: A Composition thesis must include one major work completed during the senior year supported by a 10- to 15-page discussion of the student’s work or analysis of a major 20th-century or contemporary work.
+a.
+Composition: A Composition thesis must include one major work completed during the senior year supported by a 10- to 15-page discussion of the student’s work or analysis of a major 20th century or contemporary work.
 The student’s general portfolio of compositions completed during the junior and senior years will also be considered in determining honors.

 Honors candidates must enroll in Music 493(F)-W31-494(S) during their senior year.
 A student who is highly qualified for honors work, but is unable to pursue a year-long project for compelling reasons, may petition the department for permission to pursue a WS/one-semester thesis.
 The standards for evaluating such a thesis remain the same.
 Completed thesis is due by April 15.

-Courses in individual vocal or instrumental instruction involve extra fees which are subsidized by the department.
-The fees are waived for music majors.
-See Music 281–288 and Advanced Musical Performance 391, 392, 491, 492 for further information and contact the Department of Music.
+Courses in individual vocal or instrumental instruction are fully subsidized for all students.
+See Music 281–288 and Advanced Musical Performance 391, 392, 491, 492 for further information on vocal and instrumental lessons.